jeteve/wordle-solver/README.md

 # Developing

-This is best developed in VS Code, using the provided `.devcontainer`.
+This is best developed in VS Code, using the provided `.devcontainer` with Docker.

 # Releasing